tradebyte/paci/README.md

 ## License

-paci is Copyright (c) 2017 Tradebyte Software GmbH.
+Copyright (c) 2017 by the Tradebyte Software GmbH.<br/>
-It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+`paci` is free software, and may be redistributed under the terms specified in the [LICENSE] file.

   [LICENSE]: /LICENSE

 ## About

-paci is maintained and funded by Tradebyte Software GmbH.
+`paci` is maintained and funded by the Tradebyte Software GmbH. <br/>
-The names and logos for paci are trademarks of Tradebyte Software GmbH..
+The names and logos for `paci` are trademarks of the Tradebyte Software GmbH.

-We love open source software!
+We love free software!